-The new exhibit in the MATV Gallery, featuring the artwork of photographer Liz Tompkins, takes a closer look at … bugs.
+Current “Bugs: A Closer Look” exhibit will come down this Friday, December 6.
+Stop by before it goes.
+The exhibit in the MATV Gallery, features the artwork of photographer Liz Tompkins and takes a closer look at … bugs.
 Please don’t stop reading!
 Bugs are everywhere and many folks just don’t like these little critters.
 Yet insects are the largest known group of animals, making up three quarters of animal species.
 That’s a lot of bugs!

 Part of the image problem of bugs is that most of them are very small, averaging less than 6mm long.
 It’s hard to appreciate something you can’t see.
 That’s where photographer Liz Tompkins steps in.
 Her photographs zoom in on their subject, enlarging their details and features, helping the viewer to differentiate between types of tiny bugs, to appreciate their varied structures and colors and movements.